jimfinnis/SimpleChat/README.md

 # this anonymous pattern catches everything, and runs when nothing
 # else in the topic has matched.
 It captures the input as "$foo"
 # and this gets used to generate the output.
+You'd normally
+# put this in a topic in the bottom topic list.

 +"$foo=.*"
     "I don't know how to respond to " $foo +;